Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Data Collection Procedure

 We collect six types of features: the average daily air temperature in \SI{}{\degreeCelsius}, the average daily minimum air temperature in \SI{}{\degreeCelsius}, the average daily maximum air temperature in \SI{}{\degreeCelsius}, the monthly precipitation total in mm, the average wind speed in km/h, and the average sea-level air pressure in hPa.

-In summary, we report all the features we collect from our road networks in this section.
-For node features, we collect $9$ types of features: latitude, longitude, and satellite image for static features, average surface temperature, max surface temperature, min surface temperature, total precipitation, average wind speed, and sea level air pressure for dynamic features.
-For edge features, we collect $3$ types of features: location, length, and road type for static features, and traffic volume (annual average daily traffic) for dynamic features.
+In summary, we report all features collected from our road networks in this section.
+For node features, we collect $9$ types: static features (latitude, longitude, and satellite imagery) and dynamic features (average surface temperature, maximum surface temperature, minimum surface temperature, total precipitation, average wind speed, and sea-level air pressure).
+For edge features, we collect $3$ types of static features (location, length, and road type) and $1$ dynamic feature (annual average daily traffic).